Our new startup, Media Browser

 Thanks Gary, thats an really interesting idea.
 My concerns around writing a book about MCML is that the market is just way too tiny at the moment, and the people writing Media Center plugins do not have a clear outlook on where this technology is going or if it is here to stay.

-Jon over 14 years ago
+Jon about 15 years ago

 Jon